CRUD Operations

 FWDataAccess.UpdateRecord(connStr, "data", oParms, "id");

-Delete a record
+Delete a record.

-Delete a record using SQL parameterized query:
+Delete a record with a SQL parameterized query.

 OrderedDictionary oParms = new();